atmajs/a-di/Readme.md

 > Though you can use it as a **Service Locator**

-When registering the component, we specify identifiers, by which the dependency is resolved.
-It can be some another `Type`, string identifier, `self-type`. _But we do not encourage you to use string identifiers._
+When registering the component, you specify identifiers, by which the dependency is resolved.
+It can be some another `Type`, string identifier. _But we do not encourage you to use string identifiers._

 It is also possible to get the instance without having previously to register the Type